wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 ![webxactions_data](images/webxactions_data.png)

 ### Std Dev
-Adding a second query to see standard deviation:
+We can add a second query to see the standard deviation:

 initial query:
 `sum(ts(log.web.transactions))`